-I hate getting my boots wet during river crossings and it's nice when you're on a trail where you can jump from rock to rock across a stream or river.
-But when you are really out in the wilderness, it's likely that you'll need to ford a river or stream where you need to walk across it to get to the other side.
+When you are really out in the wilderness, it’s likely that you’ll need to ford a river or stream where you need to wade across it to get to the other side.
 Depending on the temperature and water levels, fording rivers and stream on backpacking trips can be quite dangerous.
 But there are some basic precautions you can take to mitigate your risk and developing skills at reading water and understanding the factors that cause it to flow the way it does can greatly increase your safety margin.

 The first thing you should do when reaching the edge of a river or stream that must be forded is to scout for a good location to cross.
 Don’t assume that the blazed line of site to the other bank is the path you should follow.
 The volume of water flowing downstream is not constant and the best crossing point can differ depending on weather conditions, temperature, or new hazards that were not present when the blazed crossing point was laid out.
 River conditions are very dynamic, so a good crossing point on one day may not be safe on another.